Edward Pasquale

-Edward Robert Nito "Eddie" Pasquale (born November 20, 1990) is a Canadian professional ice hockey goaltender who is currently playing for Metallurg Magnitogorsk in the Kontinental Hockey League (KHL).
+Edward Robert Nito Pasquale (born November 20, 1990) is a Canadian professional ice hockey goaltender currently playing for HC Pustertal Wölfe of the ICE Hockey League.
+He most recently played for Barys Astana in the Kontinental Hockey League (KHL).
 He has formerly played with the Tampa Bay Lightning of the National Hockey League (NHL).
 Pasquale was selected by the Atlanta Thrashers in the fourth round (117th overall) of the 2009 NHL Entry Draft.

 Playing career

 Junior

 Pasquale played in the Ontario Hockey League for the Belleville Bulls for parts of both the 2006/07 and 2007/08 seasons.
 Midway through his second season in Belleville, he was traded to the Saginaw Spirit.
 He would spend the next two and a half seasons here, becoming the Spirit starter in both the 2008/09 and 2009/10 seasons.
 Praised for traits such as consistency, Pasquale was named to the OHL's third all-star team for the 2008/09 OHL season.
 He also played in the 2009 CHL Top Prospects game.
 In his final OHL season, Pasquale stopped over 1800 shots.